Connecting a printer to the POS terminal

 Common issues

-- Still no printing after first-time setup — follow Sunmi printer troubleshooting (network, Chrome, Print tab, static IP).
+- A network printer still does not print after first-time setup — follow Sunmi printer troubleshooting (network, Chrome, IP in print settings, static IP).

 - Chrome cannot print to the printer IP — check Insecure origins treated as secure and that the value uses